lvgl/docs_old/v7/en/html/_sources/intro/index.md.txt

 The LVGL project (including all repositories) is licensed under [MIT license](https://github.com/lvgl/lvgl/blob/master/LICENCE.txt).
 It means you can use it even in commercial projects.

-The only thing you need to do is to add a notice about you are using LVGL in your product.
-This notice can be placed in the user guide, on your website, on an about screen, or anywhere else where users might see it.

 It's not mandatory but we highly appreciate it if you write a few words about your project in the [My projects](https://forum.lvgl.io/c/my-projects/10) category of the Forum or a private message from [lvgl.io](https://lvgl.io/#contact).

 Although you can get LVGL for free there is a huge work behind it.
 It's created by a group of volunteers who made it available for you in their free time.